simondlevy/Hackflight-VREP/README.md

 5. Open a terminal window, navigate to the V-REP folder, and do <b>./vrep.sh</b> to launch V-REP.
 6. Follow steps 6-7 for Windows above.

+## Development

+If you want to develop Hackflight-VREP, you will also need to clone the [https://github.com/simondlevy/Hackflight](Hackflight) repository.
+We suggest cloning it into your <b>Arduino/libraries</b> folder, as that is where the rest of the code expects it to be.
+(On Windows, your Arduino folder should be in your <b>Documents</b> folder; on Linux, in your home directory.)

 ## Developing for Windows

 You will need Visual Studio 2015.
 After cloning the hackflight repository,